 Jack Langley (Treasurer)

-Jack is a finance analyst and trainee chartered accountant with experience in charity and corporate finance.
-He currently works in the financial reporting team at Barclays, where he specialises in producing and reviewing external reports, including year-end accounts.
+Jack is a finance analyst and trainee chartered accountant and tax adviser with experience in charity and corporate finance.
+He currently works in the technical accounting team at Barclays, where he specialises in providing accounting advice for technical accounting areas including tax, share based payments and pensions.
+He also has experience in UK corporation tax and external reporting, including preparation of year end accounts.
 Before becoming treasurer of SAPERE P4C in 2018, he served as treasurer of two small charities, including a community centre in Oxford, and has extensive volunteer experience with the Scouts.
 It was this experience which sparked his interest in enquiry and dialogue with young people.
 He has a master’s degree in chemistry from the University of Oxford.

-Ivana has worked in the insurance industry for 15 years and is currently Chief Operating Officer for the Financial Lines division of AIG UK, where she is responsible for end-to-end delivery of finance, operations, portfolio management and compliance.
-Prior to this role, she was the finance director for the Global Specialty division of AIG, where she led finance, strategy and performance management.
+Ivana has worked in the insurance industry for over 15 years and is currently Chief Finance Officer for Thomas Miller Specialty.
+Prior to taking up this role in 2019, she was Chief Operating Officer for the Financial Lines division of AIG UK, where she was responsible for end-to-end delivery of finance, operations, portfolio management and compliance.
+She has also served as finance director for the Global Specialty division of AIG, where she led finance, strategy and performance management.
 Ivana is a chartered management accountant and has a degree in business studies from London Metropolitan University.
 She has been a trustee of SAPERE P4C since March 2019.